 How to File a Dallas Police Identity Theft Report

 In Dallas, that means filing a police identity theft report online in most cases instead of going in person to your local police station (although you still can).
-It doesn't matter if the actual identity theft occurred in another city or in another state.
-Identity theft is a crime.
+It doesn't matter if the actual identity theft occurred in another city or in another state. is a crime.
 And it will affect many areas of your life.

 What Is Identity Theft?

 When someone steals your personal or financial information and uses that information to open accounts in your name, make purchases, or otherwise use that personal information without your permission, that's identity theft.
 It is an invasion of privacy that can be quite unnerving.

 Once identity theft occurs, yes, it is out of your control.
 The time for control comes before it happens.
 Keeping your personal information like your social security number, credit card information, and financial statements secure and not thrown away without shredding is one way to keep your personal information out of the hands of identity thieves.

 Stay vigilant with your financial information by limiting access to online banking information.
 Change passwords often and make them strong by varying up letters, numbers, and accepted punctuation symbols.